Disciplinary Processes

 We advise employers on key steps they can take to ensure the fairness of any disciplinary process from the outset.
 These include considering who will perform different roles, from the initial investigation to any disciplinary hearing and any appeal, and avoiding involving those potentially responsible for later stages in the earlier parts of the process where possible.

-Additionally, disciplinary processes often involve difficult and sensitive decisions.
+Disciplinary processes often involve difficult and sensitive decisions.
 These might include, for example, whether to suspend the employee facing allegations, whether to pause the process in response to a grievance or medical concern, and how to manage internal communications.
-And some cases may have implications beyond the employment relationship, including regulatory or criminal exposure, safeguarding obligations or reputational considerations.
+Investigations can bring to light new concerns, about the employee under investigation and/or others.
+Some cases may also have implications beyond the employment relationship, including regulatory or criminal exposure, safeguarding obligations or reputational considerations.

-We can draw on our extensive experience, and work alongside other advisers where appropriate, to advise you on handling these challenging issues appropriately.
+We can draw on our extensive experience, and work alongside other advisers wherenappropriate, to advise you on handling these challenging and often competing issues appropriately.

 Navigating ill health

-If the employee undergoing the process has any health concerns, it will also be important to take these into account, and to consider whether they may satisfy the legal test to qualify as disabled under the Equality Act 2010.
-This is important both because any health issues or disability may be relevant to the behaviour under review, and because you may be obliged to make reasonable adjustments to the process to mitigate any disadvantage to the employee arising from their disability.
+If the employee undergoing the process has any health concerns, it will be important to take these into account, and to consider whether they may satisfy the legal test to qualify as disabled under the Equality Act 2010.
+This is important both because any health issues or disability may be relevant to the behaviour under review, and because, if the employee is disabled, you may be obliged to make reasonable adjustments to the process to mitigate any disadvantage arising from any disability.
 This will ensure legal compliance and fairness for the employee, as well as reducing the risk of a disability discrimination claim.

 Likewise, employers have a duty of care to all employees, and should be mindful of the impact of the process itself on the individuals involved, including the employee who is the subject of the disciplinary procedure, colleagues who may have raised concerns, and those responsible for managing the process.
-It is important to ensure that all concerned are suitably supported.
+It is important to ensure that all concerned are suitably supported – and to remember that suitable support may look different for different people.
+A ‘one size fits all’ approach is not a good idea and can increase legal risk.

-However, employers should not feel that employees experiencing health concerns – including those who are experiencing mental health challenges – cannot be disciplined.
+However, employers should not feel that employees experiencing health concerns – including mental health challenges – cannot be disciplined.
 On the contrary, it can sometimes be better (although undoubtedly difficult) for the employee’s mental health to face the disciplinary process with appropriate support than to have it hanging over them unresolved for a lengthy period.

-This is a challenging area and we are experienced in helping employers balance care for employees’ wellbeing, appropriate action and the needs of the business.
+This is a challenging area and we are experienced in helping employers balance care for employees’ wellbeing with the need to take appropriate action and prioritise business requirements.

 Negotiating exits in the disciplinary context